 On the spot, passing by the advertisement of the next distributor, I also compare prices for the car I’ve chosen.
 Almost always the price of advertising is either the same or 10-20% more than the price we booked.
 And it is not yet clear whether insurance is included there.
 Most likely, you’ll have to spend extra money for it.

 In an article with woman’s perspective on car rental we made a detailed analysis.
-Here I will attach only the conclusions:
+I’ll show you the conclusions:

 2 Fixed prices.
 The site immediately shows the final price.
 And it’s convenient.
-Personally, I don’t like this”price on request” button, that you can find on a lot of sites.
+Personally, I don’t like this “price on request” button, that you can find on a lot of sites.
 I don’t want to waste time specifying the final price for each car I liked.
-And then to bargain for it for a long time.
+And then to bargain for it.
 It’s better when prices are the same for everyone.

 3 Big choice.
 Searching for a car on the spot is a hard task.
 Especially during the summer.
 So, I came to the rental company and they showed me 3-4 cars that are available.
 What’s next?
 Well, I don’t have time to go to other offices and compare different options all day.